-The rules for determining the pay of key management personnel (for the purposes of this definition this includes the Headteacher, Deputy Headteachers, Director of Finances & Resources and Assistant Headteachers who make up the SLT) are set out in the School Teacher's Pay and Conditions Document (STPCD).
+The rules for determining the pay of key management personnel (for the purposes of this definition this includes the Headteacher, Senior & Deputy Headteachers, Director of Finances & Resources and Assistant Headteachers who make up the Academy's Leadership Team) are set out in the School Teacher's Pay and Conditions Document (STPCD).
 For the Director of F & R, the Local Government Pay arrangements apply as they are not directed by the STPCD.
 Academies and free schools can set their own pay and conditions, but often choose to follow the STPCD/Local Government guidelines.

 The Governing Body for The Marlborough Science Academy has established a pay range for the Headteacher, the Deputy Headteachers and Assistant Headteachers in accordance with the STPCD and the Academy's Pay Policy.
 On determining the appropriate pay range, the Governing Body considers the permanent responsibilities of the role, any challenges that are specific to the role and all other relevant considerations.
-As directed by the STPCD the pay range for the Headteacher does not exceed the maximum for the headteacher group.
+As directed by the STPCD the pay range for the Headteacher does not exceed the maximum for the headteacher group applicable to the Academy.